-Does this verse teach universalism, that since God loves all He will save all?
-No. The last verse of the chapter (36) indicates that those who reject Christ remain under the wrath of God.
+But does John 3:16 teach universalism, that since God loves all He will save all?
+No, for the last verse of this chapter (36) makes it clear that those who reject the Son remain under the wrath of God.

-Oh beloved, why is it so easy for us to take the love of God for granted?
+So why is it so easy for us to take the love of God for granted?
 How can we yawn when we hear the words, "God loves you."?
-I think the answer, at least in part, is this.
-We don't understand grace.

-We read, "For God so loved the world," and we think, "Well, that's nice, but why shouldn't He love us?
+I think the answer, at least in part, is that we read, "For God so loved the world," and think, "Well, that's nice, but why shouldn't He love us?
 We're basically nice people, aren't we?"

-I remember the time years ago when I shared the gospel with a friend.
-I explained that He needed Jesus for he was a sinner.
-Do you know his response?
-It offended him.
-He said, "You make it sound like

-I'm a bad person."
+I remember the time I shared the gospel with a friend and explained that He needed Jesus, for he was a sinner.
+And it offended him.
+He said, "You make it sound like I'm a bad person."
 And he wanted to change the subject.

-There's something within every one of us that instinctively resists grace.
+This is our condition.
 We'd like to think we have something to offer to God that could merit His favor.
 We proudly think we deserve, at least in part, His love.
 But do we?

-The fact is, we're like Gomer.
+The truth is, God gives us a picture of what He thinks of us.
+Gomer.
 Do you remember her?
 She was the wife of the prophet Hosea.
-Hosea loved her, but Gomer spurned his love.
+Hosea loved her, but Gomer betrayed his love.
 She became a prostitute and wasted away her life with reckless living.

 But even in her absence, Hosea kept loving her.
 He even sent gifts to her, but her brazen heart refused to melt.
 And then the day came when she stood on the slave block, reaping what she had sown.
 Hosea came to the slave sale and saw her standing there.
 Do you remember what he did?
 He bought her back.
 He paid fifteen shekels of silver and some barley for the one he loved.